REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Refinement, Zoom and Randomization

-In the context of the refinement of Example~\ref{ex:logician-example}, if a robot $rob_1$ located in cell $c$ is checking for an object $o$, $directly\_observed(rob_1,loc(o),c)$ will be \emph{true} iff $o$ is in $c$ during testing; it will be \emph{false} iff $o$ is not in $c$.
-These values will be preserved by inertia until the state is observed to have changed when the same cell is tested again.
-If robot $rob_1$ has not yet tested a cell $c$ for object $o$, the value of $directly\_observed(r,loc(o),c)$ will remain \emph{undet}.
+In our running example, if robot $rob_1$ located in cell $c$ checks the presence or absence of an object $o$, $observed_{loc^*}(rob_1, o, c)$ will be \emph{true} iff $o$ is in $c$ during testing; it will be \emph{false} iff $o$ is not in $c$.
+These values will be preserved by inertia axioms until the state is observed to have changed when the same cell is tested again.
+If the robot has not yet tested a cell $c$ for an object $o$, the value of $observed_{loc^*}(rob_1, o, c)$ remains \emph{undet}.

-In addition to directly observing the fine-resolution fluents using action $test$, the robot should be able to test the values of observable coarse-resolution fluents inherited from $\Sigma_H$.
-For instance, although $rob_1$ cannot directly observe if object $o$ is in a room $r$, it can do so \emph{indirectly} if $o$ is observed in cell $c$ of room $r$---$o$ is indirectly observed to not be in $r$ if all the cells in $r$ have been examined without observing $o$.
-Such a relationship is assumed to hold for all magnified fluents.
-This assumption is axiomatized using a basic knowledge fluent: